-Bertolotti syndrome is something has not been heard of when it comes to lower back pain, but diagnostic work has uncovered a common congenital condition.
+Bertolotti syndrome is something that has not been heard of when it comes to lower back pain, but diagnostic work has uncovered a common congenital condition.
 Back pain is experienced at some point by all of us.
 Around two-thirds of the population will develop low back pain in their life, and more than half will develop chronic low back pain or pain that has lasted more than six months.
-Low back pain can be challenging in finding the root cause.
+Low back pain can be challenging to find the root cause.
 Diagnostic work is required through X-rays and MRIs.
-These tests can identify a lesser-known cause of mechanical low back pain called Bertolotti syndrome.
+These tests identify a lesser-known cause of mechanical low back pain: Bertolotti syndrome.

 This congenital condition’s name comes from Italian physician Mario Bertolotti.
-It is in 10 to 20 percent of the population, —with or with no lower back pain.
-Bertolotti syndrome happens when the last lumbar vertebra, known as the lumbosacral transitional vertebra/LSTV.
-This vertebra and the sacrum become fused together or create a false joint due to an enlarged transverse process.
+It is in 10 to 20 percent of the population —with or with no lower back pain.
+Bertolotti syndrome happens when the lumbosacral transitional vertebra is the last lumbar vertebra/LSTV.
+This vertebra and the sacrum become fused or create a false joint due to an enlarged transverse process.

-This can be bony bumps on the vertebrae where muscles and ligaments attach to the lumbosacral transitional vertebra.
+These can be bony bumps on the vertebrae where muscles and ligaments attach to the lumbosacral transitional vertebra.
 When the LSTV and sacrum fuse together, known as sacralization or pseudo-joint, it does not generate pain.
-It’s just the way that an individual’s anatomy has been since birth.
-Only when it causes lower back pain that it is called Bertolotti syndrome.
+It’s just how an individual’s anatomy has been since birth.
+Only when it causes lower back pain that is it called Bertolotti syndrome.

 Low back pain that leads to inflammation and reactive muscle spasms brought on from Bertolotti syndrome can be caused by: